-- (4) The resulting English Language Proficiency Level is then used in the table described in subparagraph (i) of paragraph (1) of this subdivision as one of multiple measures of performance to determine whether the school shall be preliminarily identified as a CSI school. - (e) Academic Progress Level.
+- (e) Academic Progress Level.
 For each public high school meeting the minimum n-size requirement as defined in paragraph (1) of subdivision (b) of this section, the Commissioner shall compute an Academic Progress Level in accordance with the following steps: - (1) The Commissioner shall calculate separate ELA and Mathematics Academic Achievement Indices from 0-250 for the all students subgroup in the school. - (2) The Commissioner shall then determine a separate State MIP and Long-term goal for ELA and Mathematics. - (3) The Commissioner shall determine a separate school MIP in ELA and Mathematics. - (4) The Commissioner shall then assign an Academic Progress Level in ELA from 1-4 using the table below based on each of the following: whether or not the school's ELA Academic Achievement Index met, exceeded, or failed to meet: (1) the State Long-term goal, (2) the State MIP, and/or (3) the school's MIP. - (5) The Commissioner shall then assign an Academic Progress Level in Mathematics from 1-4 using the table below based on whether the school's Mathematics Academic Achievement Index met, exceeded, or failed to meet: (1) the State Long-term goal, (2) the State MIP, and/or (3) the school MIP.

-Did Not Meet Long-Term Met Long-Term Exceeded Long-Term Goal Goal Goal

-Did not meet either MIP Level 1 N/A N/A Met lower of State or School MIP Level 2 Level 3 Level 4 Met higher of State or School MIP Level 3 Level 4 Level 4
+Did Not Meet Long-Term Goal Met Long-Term Goal Exceeded Long-Term Goal Did not meet either MIP Level 1 N/A N/A Met lower of State or School MIP Level 2 Level 3 Level 4